Skip to main content

 Confidentiality Your Data’s Legal Shield

-The confidentiality provisions of the are absolute.
+The confidentiality provisions of the ADA and GINA are absolute.
 Any medical or genetic information you provide to a wellness program must be collected and maintained on separate forms and in separate medical files from your personnel records.
 This is a critical safeguard that creates a firewall between your health status and your employment file.

 Furthermore, your employer is typically only allowed to receive this information in an aggregated format that does not disclose your individual identity.
 There are very limited exceptions to this rule.
 The law also prohibits employers from requiring you to agree to the sale, exchange, or transfer of your health information as a condition of participating in a wellness program or receiving an incentive.